debbiect246/healthy-planet/README.md

 We thought about how to improve the app.
 Some ideas were:
 1. To have an authentication system so that users pledges could be stored there for retrieval later.
-1. To have a profile for each user so that they could see the pledges they had made over a set time period.
+2. To have a profile for each user so that they could see the pledges they had made over a set time period.
-1. Add automated testing maybe using unit testing module in python.
+3. Add automated testing maybe using unit testing module for python and jest for javascript.
-1. Add log in functionality to the app so that each user can keep track of their pledges.
+4. Add log in functionality to the app so that each user can keep track of their pledges.
-1. Connect the app to a database to store user details and pledges.
+5. Connect the app to a database to store user details and pledges.
-1. Add a blog Îso that users can share environmental stories and upload images.
+6. Add a blog Îso that users can share environmental stories and upload images.
-1. Add automatic testing and continuous integration.
+7. Add automatic testing and continuous integration.
-1. Add a contact form so that users can contact developers with ideas for improvement.
+8. Add a contact form so that users can contact developers with ideas for improvement.
-1. Add a leaderboard to the quiz so users can see how they did against others.
+9. Add a leaderboard to the quiz so users can see how they did against others.

 ## Technologies Used